apache/flink/docs/dev/libs/gelly/graph_generators.md

 ## Path Graph

-An undirected Graph where all edges form a single path.
+An undirected graph where the set of edges form a single path by connecting two `endpoint` vertices with degree `1` and all midpoint vertices with degree `2`.
+A path graph can be formed by removing a single edge from a cycle graph.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">